philam/ubuild-jekyll/design.md

-    included</p></li><li><p>For the purposes of this map, 'light rail' only includes lines that are entirely or almost entirely separated from general traffic</p></li><li><p>Buses, ferries and other non-fixed-rail transport are not included</p></li><li><p>All non-urban trains are shown in grey, except for Interurban services in New South Wales, frequent V/Line routes (e.g. Ballarat, Bendigo, Geelong) and intercity trains in South East Queensland</p></li></ul>"
+    included</p></li><li><p>For the purposes of this map, 'light rail' only includes lines that are entirely or almost entirely separated from general traffic</p></li><li><p>Buses, ferries and other non-fixed-rail transport are not included</p></li><li><p>All non-urban trains are shown in grey for simplicity, except for V/Line routes (which all have the same colour designation)</p></li></ul>"
   headline: Map notes
 - template: detail-content
   block: text-1